Deal With Difficult Clients Professionally

 This type of client should be an ex-client after pulling this move even one time.
-The problem with a client like this isn’t just that you aren’t being compensated on time – it’s quite possible that you may never be compensated.
+The problem with a client like this isn’t just that you aren’t being compensated on time – you may never be paid.
 There are exceptions to every rule, but what often happens is that no matter how good of a job you do, they will find some reason to rationalize not paying you at all.

-What often happens with this kind of client is that they pay on time the first time, and then each subsequent billing cycle they get later and later.
-If you keep working for them, you are telling them that this type of behavior is OK, and they will keep taking advantage of you and eventually “forget” to pay you at all.
+What often happens with this kind of client is that they pay on time the first time, and then each subsequent billing cycle, they get later and later.
+If you keep working for them, you tell them that this type of behavior is OK, and they will keep taking advantage of you and eventually “forget” to pay you at all.

-The best way to deal with a non-working client is to make it clear when payment is expected (such as by the 1st of every month) in your contract.
-If they miss the due date, send them a polite message that implies they may have forgotten to take care of your invoice (giving them a way to save face).
+The best way to deal with a non-working client is to make it clear when payment is expected (such as the 1st of every month) in your contract.
+If they miss the due date, send them a polite message that implies they may have forgotten to take care of your invoice (giving them away to save face).

-If payment is not delivered promptly, stop all efforts and send a follow up email stating that you have stopped working until you hear back from them, and that work will resume promptly on receipt of payment.
+If payment is not delivered promptly, stop all efforts and send a follow-up email stating that you have stopped working until you hear back from them and that work will resume swiftly on receipt of payment.

 4. How to Deal With Difficult Clients and Strategy on Firing Them

 What makes problem clients difficult is that you never know if the relationship is going to improve.
-However, there are times when you simply have to walk away – the aggravation is not worth what you are getting paid.
+However, when you have to walk away – the aggravation is not worth what you are getting paid.

-Remain professional, and document issues with problem clients.
-If they attack you online or you are forced to pursue them for unpaid bills, you will want records of the work done and the problems with the client.
+Remain professional and document issues with problem clients.
+If they attack you online or are forced to pursue them for unpaid bills, you will want records of the work done and the client’s problems.